donaldRwilliams/blsmeta/README.md

 4. Website

+Option 1 could be a first year project for a graduate student.
+I have several other ideas for meta-analysis (to help get the ball rolling, if interested), but these would not likely be a part of **blsmeta**.
+Option 2 will result in authorship on the software paper for **blsmeta** (written once students contribute).
 Options 3-4 will be ongoing for undergraduate students.
-Option 2 will also result in being an author on the software paper for **blsmeta** (written once students contribute).
 For each option, students will learn valuable skills for industry (e.g., data science) and academia (pursing a PhD).

 Note also this “lab” exists only in thought, and will hopefully come to fruition in the fall of 2022 or 2023.